vsanna/baricc/Note.md

 ## debug tips
 ### how to debug for self-hosting
 - make a copy of target file to test
-- $ gdb 9cc
+- $ gdb baricc
-    - use executable file(9cc here) to debug its behavior.
+    - use executable file(baricc here) to debug its behavior.
-- > run "9cc.h" "copy_of_target.c"
+- > run "baricc.h" "copy_of_target.c"
-    - ≒ ./9cc "9cc.h" "copy_of_target.c"
+    - ≒ ./baricc "baricc.h" "copy_of_target.c"
 - To detect where the error happens, comment out most of content in copy_of_target.c at first. and try to comment in step by step.

 ### quick tutorial for gdb